 However, feelings being valid doesn’t mean they always point us to reality.
 We’ll talk about this some other day!

 P.S.
 Here’s a short course on Dealing with Grief, Loss, and Change as an Employee by Dr. J. Rosenberg.

 Can Some Feelings Be Difficult To Explain?

-Yes, absolutely, some feelings can be hard to explain, or even understand!
-Many people struggle with understanding their own feelings because we don’t have enough words to describe our feelings.
+Yes, some feelings can be hard to explain, or even understand!
+Many people struggle with understanding their feelings because we don’t have enough words to describe our feelings.

 Why, you ask?
-Because humans are complex beings, and we, almost never, feel one feeling at any given moment!
+Because humans are complex beings, and we, seldom, feel one feeling at any given moment!
 Feelings usually walk in with a few of their friends!

-For instance, I will almost never feel anger by itself.
+For instance, I will rarely feel anger by itself.
 There may be disgust and anger, or a sense of injustice, helplessness, and anger, or an inferiority complex, shame, and anger.

 The reason we struggle to explain our feelings is that our cognitive minds need words to make sense of our experiences, and there are just not enough words in our standardized dictionaries for the groups of emotions we may experience at a given time.

 How Do You Deal With These Difficult Emotions?

 I believe in not reinventing the wheel because progress happens when we have the humility to stand on the shoulders of others before us and build on top of what’s already there.